batect/batect/docs/GettingStarted.md

 ## Where to get help

-There's a comprehensive [reference page for the configuration file](ConfigFile.md), and a [sample application](https://github.com/charleskorn/batect-sample) you can take a look at.
+There's a comprehensive [reference page for the configuration file](ConfigFile.md), and sample applications for [Java](https://github.com/charleskorn/batect-sample-java) and [Ruby](https://github.com/charleskorn/batect-sample-ruby) you can take a look at.

 If you have any questions, feedback or suggestions, please file a [GitHub issue](https://github.com/charleskorn/batect/issues).